 In computer forensics, what does it mean to possess the child pornography material?

 What it means to “possess” something is a complicated area of law, and it is made even more complicated in the area of computer forensics and digital evidence.
-Determining whether you possessed a file is a difficult analysis to make, and there are many ways that such a conclusion could be attacked.
-You should contact us immediately to discuss the specifics of your case.
+Determining whether you possessed a file is a difficult analysis to make, and whether you possessed a digital file knowingly and intentionally is an even more complicated question.
 Similarly, whether you “accessed with intent to view” is a difficult and complex notion for the state’s attorneys to prove and is open to attack on many fronts.

 What are the affirmative defenses to possession of child pornography?

-The child porn statute says that the “affirmative defenses provided by Section 43.25(f)(2) and (3) also apply” as a defense to possession or promotion of child porn under Texas law.[9]
+The older version of the child porn statute said that the “affirmative defenses provided by Section 43.25(f)(2) and (3) also apply” as a defense to possession or promotion of child porn under Texas law.[24]
 Those defenses are as follows:

 - (f)(2) the conduct was for a bona fide educational, medical, psychological, psychiatric, judicial, law enforcement, or legislative purpose; or